 Volunteer

 Volunteers play a vital role in our organization by building additional capacity and by strengthening the connection between PEC and the communities it serves.
-One of the greatest resources in the Piedmont region is the incredible range of talent and expertise of its citizens, combined by a shared commitment to making our communities better.
+One of the greatest resources in the Piedmont region is the incredible range of talent and expertise of its residents, combined with a shared commitment to making our communities better.

-Show your commitment to protecting and promoting Virginia’s Piedmont by becoming a PEC volunteer!
+Show your commitment to the environment and your community by becoming a PEC volunteer!
 Volunteering is not only a great way to contribute to an important cause—there are also many personal benefits:

 • Have a positive impact on your own community